 We’re also very excited about the evangelistic opportunities we have now with the new zip line course on our property, which the AP article discusses.
 It will draw a broader range of people to our museum and expose them to our Bible-affirming teaching.
 Zip line participants can view the first part of the museum without having to pay, and for an additional $10 they can tour the entire museum.

 The course has over 12,000 feet of lines.
 We believe it is the biggest and best zip line course in the region.
-The 25 lines (along with several sky bridges, Challenge Course, and two new super zip lines each about 1,700 feet long) run through much of the museum’s beautiful grounds.
+The 25 lines (along with several sky bridges, Challenge Course, and two new mega zip lines each about 1,700 feet long) run through much of the museum’s beautiful grounds.
 With a children’s zip line area, our course helps make the Creation Museum an even better family-friendly destination.